 Water is a scarce and vital resource in Namibia and, as such, must always be treated with caution.
-EPL 7541 is located on the drainage basin of the Black Nossob River.
+EPL 7529 is located on the drainage basin of the Black Nossob River.
 The river originates on the eastern parts of the Khomas Hochland in central Namibia and is ephemeral.
 The Black Nossob confluences with the White Nossob to its west to form the Nossob River, which eventually forms the border between Botswana and South Africa after it leaves Namibian territory.

-EPL 7541 is located in the South-eastern Kalahari Groundwater Basin only.
+The largest part of EPL 7529 is located in the South-eastern Kalahari Groundwater Basin.
 The general direction of the groundwater flow is southwest over the western half and east over the northeast.
 This basin shows a generally moderate potential of groundwater with an increased potential to the north (Christelis and Struckmeier, 2001).